Therr Maitz: 2011—present

 In June 2019 Nikolay Sarabyanov (guitar) left the band.
 He was replaced by Dmitry Pavlov, who actually played in the very first Therr Maitz' membership.

-On August 10 and 11 Therr Maitz were headliners of Russian music festival ZAVTRA dedicated to nature preservation.
-The thought leader of the event was French artist Zaz.

 On August 22 Therr Maitz performed at the opening ceremony of WorldSkills championship in Kazan with a new version of their track "Undercover".
 On April 16, 2021, Therr Maitz released the track and music video "Superstar" in one song, as well as a lyric video.
 On May 15, 2021, Therr Maitz performed at the opening ceremony of the XXIX All-Russian Student Art Festival "Russian Student Spring" at Nizhny Novgorod Stadium.
 On August 28, 2021, FC "Krasnodar" showed to the audience its new anthem, written by Hollywood composer Hans Zimmer.
 Arrangement of the anthem was done by Anton Belyaev.

-On September 3, 2021, Ther Maitz played at Lenmosti festival, where Anton Belyaev also performed at an open-talk.
+On September 3, 2021, Therr Maitz played at Lenmosti festival, where Anton Belyaev also performed at an open-talk.
 On March 25, 2022, Therr Maitz released a music video for the track "Future Is Bright", and on December 9 the song was officially released on streaming platforms.